 Setting up the database and users¶

-Follow the steps below to set up a MySQL database:
+Follow the instructions below to set up a MySQL database:

-Note that we recommend to use Fail Over configuration over Load Balanced configuration with the MySQL clusters.
+WSO2 recommends that you use Failover configuration over Load Balanced configuration with the MySQL clusters.

 Define the hostname for configuring permissions for the new database by opening the